-Reminder: April 15th is the last day to make your 2018 IRA Contributions.
+Reminder: April 15th is the last day to make your IRA Contributions for the previous tax year.

 I must be living in a bubble.
 I thought everyone had a least one IRA, ROTH IRA or qualified retirement account.
-Most people I meet have more than one, yet it turns out that only 53% of households with people age 55 and older have a retirement account such as a 401(k) or IRA.
+Most people I meet have more than one, yet it turns out that half of working age families have no retirement account at all (IRA or 401k).
 This leads me to believe that most Americans are not reading my blog ????.
 Okay, I admit that the general population is not as focused on retirement planning as I am, and many folks have trouble making ends meet.
 However, I also know many workers would save for retirement if they just knew where to begin.
 To them, I say, start with an IRA.

 The next question is: Are you better off with a ROTH IRA or Traditional IRA?
 Fundamentally, the answer lies in whether you want to pay your taxes now or later.
 The traditional IRA gives you a current year tax-deduction and tax-deferred growth, followed by taxable withdrawals in retirement.
 The ROTH works the opposite way.
 ROTH IRAs require you to pay your taxes up front in exchange for tax-free growth and tax-free withdrawals in retirement.